tuhinjubcse/model-in-the-loop-fig-lang/README.md

 You can access our data at https://huggingface.co/datasets/ColumbiaNLP/FLUTE<br>
 The test labels and explanations are intentionally hidden for now.
 Please email us for gold label and explanations for test set

-To train the model download transformers and install it<br>
+To train the model
+        Download transformers and install it<br>
-Then replace the run_translation.py file from here in the folder <i>transformers/examples/pytorch/translation/</i><br>
+        Replace the run_translation.py file from here in the folder <i>transformers/examples/pytorch/translation/</i><br>
-Then run bash train_I->OR.sh
+        Run bash train_I->OR.sh